TIY-Rails-1507/Rails/18_associations.md

 To be precise one question can have zero, one or many answers.

 The answer table has an 'id' column.
-This column is called the primary key field.
+This column is called the primary key.

 Within the answer table, the 'answer_id' column is known as a foreign key column.
-It has entries which are considered as foreign keys e.g. primary keys from another tables.
+It has entries which are considered as foreign keys e.g. primary keys from another table.

-To make sure you understand this, try and figure out which Answers belong to which Questions in the previous diagram.
+To make sure you understand this, try and figure out which Answers belong to which Questions in the previous images.

 ## Generating the model and table